nyckmaia/maialib/README.md

 ## Contributing

 - Fork this project
-- Make your custumizations and improvments
+- Make your custumizations and improvements
 - Please, send me a pull request

 ## License